edthedev/edthedev.github.io/slides/btaa.md

 + `git` is a crucial collaboration protocol supported by all modern collaboration tools.
 + You can have any code collaboration protocol you want, as long as you want git.
 + You really can have any provider - GitHub, GitLab, Jenkins, Azure DevOps, AWS CodeDeploy.

 ---

+## Some Self-Reflection

++ Developers whose main purpose is not development.
++ This is an Identity Management Team
++ This is a Quality Assurance Team

+???

++ Have a set of open products for the team to work on, stay sharp and share.
++ But prioritize helping other teams over building things.
+Hire for the ability to do so.

+---